AndyNor/systemoversikt/README.md

 # reqirements
 Python3, Django2.1 and different modules in requirements.txt

-Login using OIDC (KeyCloak is configured).
+Login using OIDC (KeyCloak is configured and configured acording to Oslo kommunes AD-structure).

 SMTP-server for sending e-mail.